-1.7.4 appendix: An appendix to a Recommendation contains material which is supplementary to and associated with the subject matter of the Recommendation but is not essential to its completeness or comprehensibility.
+- 1.7.4 appendix: An appendix to a Recommendation contains material which is supplementary to and associated with the subject matter of the Recommendation but is not essential to its completeness or comprehensibility.
 It is therefore not considered to be an integral part of the Recommendation and thus does not require the same approval procedures as Recommendations; agreement by the study group is sufficient.
-An appendix is translated, upon advice from a study group, in the official and working languages for publication after agreement by the study group to append the proposed text.

-NOTE - In common ITU-T | ISO/IEC texts, this element is called a "non-integral annex".

-1.7.5 amendment: An amendment to a Recommendation contains changes or additions to an already published ITU-T Recommendation.
+NOTE In common ITU-T | ISO/IEC texts, this element is called a "non-integral annex". - 1.7.5 amendment: An amendment to a Recommendation contains changes or additions to an already published ITU-T Recommendation.
 The amendment is published by ITU-T as a separate document that contains primarily changes or additions.
-If it forms an integral part of the Recommendation, approval of an amendment follows the same approval procedures as Recommendations; otherwise it is agreed by the study group.

-1.7.6 corrigendum: A corrigendum to a Recommendation contains corrections to an already published ITU-T Recommendation.
+If it forms an integral part of the Recommendation, approval of an amendment follows the same approval procedures as Recommendations; otherwise, it is agreed by the study group. - 1.7.6 corrigendum: A corrigendum to a Recommendation contains corrections to an already published ITU-T Recommendation.
 A corrigendum is published by ITU-T as a separate document that contains only corrections.
-TSB may correct obvious errors by issuing a corrigendum with the concurrence of the study group chairman; otherwise approval of a corrigendum follows the same approval procedures as Recommendations.
+TSB may correct obvious errors by issuing a corrigendum with the concurrence of the study group chairman; otherwise, approval of a corrigendum follows the same approval procedures as Recommendations.